 Sales of substantial amounts of ADSs in the public market after the completion of this offering, or the perception that these sales could occur, could adversely affect the market price of the ADSs and could materially impair our ability to raise capital through equity offerings in the future.
 The ADSs sold in this offering will be freely tradable without restriction or further registration under the Securities Act, and shares held by our existing shareholders may also be sold in the public market in the future, subject to the restrictions in Rule 144 and Rule 701 under the Securities Act and the applicable lock-up agreements.
-There ADSs (representing Class A ordinary shares) issued and outstanding immediately after this offering, or ADSs (representing Class A ordinary shares) if the underwriters exercise their option to purchase additional ADSs in full.
+There will be 4,750,000 ADSs (representing 14,250,000 Class A ordinary shares) issued and outstanding immediately after this offering, or 5,462,500 ADSs (representing 16,387,500 Class A ordinary shares) if the underwriters exercise their option to purchase additional ADSs in full.
 In connection with this offering, we, our directors, executive officers, existing shareholders and holders of share-based awards have agreed, subject to certain exceptions, not to sell any ordinary shares or ADSs for 180 days.
 However, the underwriters may release these securities from these restrictions at any time, subject to applicable regulations of the Financial Industry Regulatory Authority, Inc. We cannot predict what effect, if any, market sales of securities held by our significant shareholders or any other shareholder or the availability of these securities for future sale will have on the market price of the ADSs.
 See "Underwriting" and "Shares Eligible for Future Sale" for a more detailed description of the restrictions on selling our securities after this offering.